Uzezi’s Tarot

 “No. Before I did, we met again…”

-“My ambulance was responding to injuries at the University.
+“I was responding to injuries at the University.
 When I arrive, there I find Uzezi.
 Her friend had been shot.”

 “Oh my god!”
 Audrey exclaimed, “what happened?”

-“Probably authorized by the government,” Marc said.
+“We suspected it was authorized by the government,” Marc said.

 “Why would they do that?
 Maybe the drones were hacked?”
 Audrey suggested.

 Marc shrugged.
-“This is possible.”
+“This is also possible.”

 “But the official report,” Uzezi interjected, “didn’t even mention security drones.
 It blamed it on Black Axe shooters.”